 Makes sure to always pay loads of attention whilst they play the piano and give them praise too.
 This is always a good way of encouraging them and this creates a desire to want to play and also to please mom and dad.

-Set goals for them to achieve and give them rewards when they do, it’ll make learning fun and exciting, but obviously there is a balance and don’t go too overboard with the gifts and praise.
+Set goals for them to achieve and give them rewards when they do, it’ll make learning fun and exciting, but obviously, there is a balance and don’t go too overboard with the gifts and praise.

-Sometimes sitting with them, going over what they have learnt and getting them to explain what they have done gives them a sense of achievement.
+Sometimes sitting with them, going over what they have learned and getting them to explain what they have done gives them a sense of achievement.
 This makes the piano playing seem to have important significance and gives them encouragement and builds their ability and confidence.
 This can also be done by getting a professional teacher to come and also put the care and attention towards them, which will help them understand that practicing is important.

-Make sure to always choose songs that they like, easy to play and allows them to progress at a rate which will not discourage them, because pushing them beyond their capacity acts as a negative rather than a positive.
+Make sure to always choose songs that they like, easy to play and allows them to progress at a rate which will not discourage them because pushing them beyond their capacity acts as a negative rather than a positive.